 Halo is for everyone.
 We can confirm #HaloInfinite multiplayer will be free-to-play and will support 120FPS on Xbox Series X. More details will be shared later! pic.twitter.com/9bIrppFiONJuly 31, 2020

-That's huge news.
+This will be a big deal for Infinite's multiplayer longevity.
 With more and more of the most popular multiplayer games going free-to-play (or cheap to get started), making Halo Infinite's multiplayer free from the get-go is a very savvy move from Microsoft.
 Of course, any member of the increasingly great Game Pass service will get the full game anyway.

 Considering that Halo's campaigns are still a huge draw among fans, it's smart to frame its multiplayer as an advertisement for the full game.